linnarsson-lab/loompy/doc/apiwalkthrough/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In order to work with a loom file, you must first connect to it.
 This does not load the data
 or attributes, so is very quick regardless of the size of the file.
+It's more like connecting to a
+database than reading a file.
 Loom supports
-Python context management, similar to file objects, so normally you should use a ``with``
+Python context management, so normally you should use a ``with`` statement to take care of the connection:
-statement:

 .. code:: python